ros2/design/articles/discovery_and_negotiation.md

 Because the decisions about how to connect to the data layer are static, it also removes the possibility for dynamically creating publishers and subscribers on the fly because no entity will be watching for new publishers/subscribers and dynamically determining and executing data layer connections.

-Another point is that when nodes loose connection with each other on the data layer (temporary loss of network), the node implementation which calls "connect_to" would be responsible for issuing a new "connect_to" after the connection dies.
+Another point is that when nodes lose connection with each other on the data layer (temporary loss of network), the node implementation which calls "connect_to" would be responsible for issuing a new "connect_to" after the connection dies.
 This implies there should be away to introspect the node by polling it or by getting notifications about the state of the underlying connections which were created.

 ### Statically Configured Graph